certbot/certbot/README.rst

 About the Let's Encrypt Client
 ==============================

-In short: getting and installing SSL/TLS certificates made easy.
+In short: getting and installing SSL/TLS certificates made easy (`watch demo video`_).

 The Let's Encrypt Client is a tool that talks to the Let's Encrypt CA so you can comfortably and quickly get trusted TLS certificates that just